Ali Riaz: Career

 In addition to more than a dozen books in English, he has authored ten books in Bengali.
 Since 2010 Riaz every month contributes two op-ed commentary in Bengali and English in leading Bangladeshi daily newspapers Prothom Alo, The Daily Star, and frequently writes in leading Bangladeshi news monthly Forum.
 He is frequently interviewed by international media such as the BBC Bengali service, Al-Jazeera, the [VOA] Bengali service, Deutsche Welle radio, International Relations and Security Network (ISN) in Zurich.
 He served as consultant to various international organisations, such as the Social Science Research Council (SSRC), the Woodrow Wilson International Center for Scholars, the United Nations Development Program (UNDP), the Department for International Development (DfID of the United Kingdom), the USAID, Finnish Foreign Ministry and the Bertelsmann Foundation (of Germany).
 Riaz appeared before congressional commissions to provide expert testimony.
 On 20 November 2013, Riaz testified before the House Subcommittee on Asia and the Pacific on the political turmoil surrounding the Bangladeshi elections scheduled for January 2014.
 He testified again on 30 April 2015 before the House Subcommittee on Asia and the Pacific.

+In 2023, Riaz was interviewed by various international new organization after the Secretary of State of the United States Antony Blinken announced new visa policy on Bangladesh which restricted visa to those involved with undermining election in Bangladesh.
+He published a new book called Trials and Tribulations: Politics, Economy and Foreign Affairs of Bangladesh.
+The book is dedicated to Mushtaq Ahmed, died in custody after being detained for criticizing the government, and covers the Awami League rule starting in 2009.